exekube/exekube/README.md

-> ⚠️ This is a work in progress.
+⚠️ This is a work in progress.
 Don't attempt to use it for anything except developing Exekube (or inspiration).

 # Exekube

-You can define Ruby on Rails as a framework for building web apps.
-Exekube is a framework for **deploying any workload or storage resource to a cloud** (like Google Cloud, AWS, or Azure).
+If you think of *Ruby on Rails* as a framework for building web apps, *Exekube* is a **framework for deploying any type of containerized workload or storage resource to a cloud** (like Google Cloud, AWS, or Azure).
 Exekube is a thin automation layer on top of modern open-source tools like Docker, Kubernetes, and HashiCorp Terraform.

 We can also define Exekube as an experimental declarative framework for administering and using Kubernetes clusters.